 What would you do with three wishes?
 Readers of The Monkey’s Paw learn that those who meddle with fate do so at their own peril!
 This adaption of W.W.
 Jacobs”s gothic masterpiece is perfect for fourth through eighth graders.
 Originally published in the April 2012 issue of Scholastic’s Scope magazine, use it as fluency-building reader’s theater or as as a full classroom production or podcast.
 Meet the CCSs by using by using it to introduce the original text, or simply perform it for Halloween!
 This play comes with comprehension activities, keys, and teacher notes.
 It also has discussion prompts embedded in the script.
 Parts for up to eleven students.
 Just click on the cover to preview or purchase at TeachersPayTeachers.

 Students will love performing Nikolai Gogol’s absurd Russian short story about a man who wakes up one morning only to discover that his nose has disappeared.
 When he tracks it down, he finds that the Nose has become a government official and refuses to return to its place.
 Imagine some young person dressed in a nose costume running around stage!
 It’s an unforgettable example of farce.
 The events in the story cannot be explained—though students may have a lot of fun trying.
 Be sure to talk about theme, setting, and conflict.
 Originally from my now out-of-print Scholastic title, Read Aloud Plays: Classic Short Stories, it includes parts for ten to fourteen actors and is appropriate for students in grades 4 through 9.
-Click on the cover for immediate download from Tpt.
+Click here for immediate download from Tpt.
 Also available at my Amazon and Etsy stores.